What Jim Collins Says About Building A Culture of Discipline

 So how do we guard against this from happening?

-How do we stay organized and efficient, but also continue to push the boundaries, innovate and be massively effective?
+How do we stay organized and efficient, but also continue to push the boundaries, innovate, and be massively effective?

 Here’s what Jim Collins continues with:

-"…the purpose of bureaucracy is to compensate for incompetence and lack of discipline—a problem that largely goes away if you have the right people in the first place.
-[Yet] an alternative exists: Avoid bureaucracy and hierarchy and instead create a cultures of discipline.
+"The purpose of bureaucracy is to compensate for incompetence and lack of discipline—a problem that largely goes away if you have the right people in the first place.
+[Yet] an alternative exists: Avoid bureaucracy and hierarchy and instead create a culture of discipline.
 When you put these two complementary forces together—a culture of discipline with an ethic of entrepreneurship—you get a magical alchemy of superior performance and sustained results."